Use as REST API

 And this is cURL representation for it:

-You have to pass ‘Authorization’ header with an API access key and specify send the rest of parameters in the body of the request.
-You can find the description of parameters in API reference.
+You have to include the ‘Authorization’ header with your API access key and send the rest of the parameters in the body of the request.
+You can find the description of parameters in the API reference.

 You will receive results of site creation in the response for your request.
 It will return ‘OK’ status with the code ‘200’.
-It means operation succeed.
-This is the example response:
+It indicates that the operation was successful.
+Here’s an example response:

 {